 Identifying this pattern not only helped me provide better answers, but it helped me understand the questions in the first place.

-Note: This article covers only verbal questions, not design exercises nor portfolio-specific questions, which we’ll cover in-depth in the future.
+Note: This article covers only verbal questions, not design exercises nor portfolio-specific questions.

 For the impatient, these are the four question that I’ll explain in detail: